-Legal Counsel Kennedy & Graven are also working on a draft referendum question for review by Dundas.
+Legal Counsel Kennedy & Graven are also working on a draft referendum question for review by the City of

+Dundas.
 The resolution is not yet complete but will be shared when ready.
-The City of Northfield Resolution has added language on the proposed Dundas sales tax contributions.
+The City of Northfield Resolution has added language on the proposed Dundas sales tax contributions and also added new language as referenced earlier that would obligate the Dundas and Northfield approvals to pass in order to receive authorization on the resolution.
 The proposed Dundas Resolution is intended to have additional language obligating sales tax proceeds to Northfield.
 Additionally, if the referendums are both approved there would be an additional agreement to further codify these requirements in conjunction with the City of Northfield's debt financing related to the Cannon River Civic Center project.
 Those agreements would not be drafted or approved until after the November 6, 2018 election.